jamesrharwood/thesis/sections/_methods.md

 :::

 ::: {.SRQR data="Item 7.
 Context: Setting/site and salient contextual factors; rationale."}
+:::
 We ran focus groups over Microsoft Teams, with participants attending from their usual place of work of home.
-:::
+# ASK: what else is relevant to context?

 sampling-strategy: